Hans Pfyffer: Career

 Pfyffer once pointed out to Ritz that although the rose brocade-covered dining chairs at the Paris hotel were comfortable, the guests would stay at table longer if the chairs had arms.

 Ritz at once ordered all the chairs to be replaced.

 The 1948 biography of Cesar Ritz by his wife, Marie Louise Ritz, was dedicated to Colonel Hans Pfyffer d'Altishofon.

+Personal life

+In 1893, Pfyffer married "Josephine" Maria Johanna Reichmann (died 1955), a daughter of Heinrich Reichmann, an industrialist, originally of Warsaw.
+They had one son;